Zabooby/mpv-config/README.md

     - Krig: Chroma scaler that uses luma information for high quality upscaling.
     - Adaptive Sharpen: Another sharpening shader

-## Usage
+## Installation (on Windows)

-Download the latest windows build of MPV from [here](https://mpv.io/installation/) and extract its contents into a folder called mpv.
+* Download the latest 64bit (or 64bit-v3 if you have good hardware) mpv Windows build by shinchiro from [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder called mpv.
 MPV is portable so you can put this folder anywhere you want.
+* Run `mpv-install.bat`, which is located in `installer` folder, with administrator priviledges by right-clicking and selecting Run as administrator
-Download and extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
-Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs.
+* Download and extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
+* Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs.
+* You're done.
+Go watch some videos!

+After following the steps above (without any optional steps), your mpv folder should have this structure (on Windows):

 ## File Structure (on Windows)